UNDERSTANDING CHANGES TO OWNERS' EQUITY

 Now interpret the resulting graph above.
 The top line measures the Total Return Index, reflecting a portfolio where no capital is added or removed.
 The profits compound untouched.
 The bottom line measures the normal Index, reflecting a portfolio invested in exactly the same stocks, and earning the exact same rate of return.
 Its growth rate (slope) is lower than its rate of return because capital is removed each year equal to the dividends earned.
 The difference in the portfolios' growth rates (slope) equals the 4.2% return from dividends (= 10.2% - 6%).
 Over this period dividends provided 41% of the total return (= 4.2 divided by 10.2).

 Conclusion: The size of the Difference area on Siegel's graph has nothing to do with 'returns from reinvested dividends'.
 Nor has it anything to do with 'accumulations from reinvested dividends'.
-It grows mainly from its own profits (dividends and capital gains) just like the Total Return portfolio.
+It grows mainly from its own profits (dividends and capital gains), because the math presumes the removed dividends are themselves invested to earn the same returns as the source portfolio.
 It makes no difference what dividend yield is paid by the Index portfolio.
 Even a paltry 0.5% dividend yield would result in a graph looking essentially the same.
-It makes no difference if the capital added equals the dividends or the capital gains earned by the S&P index.
-In all cases the Difference portfolio will eventually become 99.99% of the Total Return portfolio's value because its slope is steeper from capital injections, not due to the magic of dividends.
+It makes no difference to the spread if funded with dividends or capital gains, or interest, or any other type of income.
+In all cases the spread will eventually become 99.99% of the Total Return portfolio's value because its slope is steeper from capital injections, not due to the magic of dividends.

 You must be aware that even academics can be full of hot air.
 Retail investors should smell a rat when they read the nonsensical statements like the following from Dimson, Marsh and Staunton, based on the same idiotic interpretation of Siegel's graph.
 "Dividend income adds a relatively modest amount to each year's gain or loss.
 But while year-to-year performance is driven by capital appreciation, long-run returns are heavily influenced by reinvested dividends. ....
 The longer the investment horizon, the more important is dividend income. ...
 Capital appreciation dwindles greatly in significance [over time]".